Scott216/Poolduino/Pool_Controller_Inside/Pool_Controller_Inside/ReadMe.txt

 To do:
-See if you can update water added today every minute, not just when it's complete it's cycle Don't seem to need xbeeID Tx_Id parameter in xbee function Use time library so arduino knows what time it is - because I want this in the log file Create new Xively feed, re-order streams and give them names instead of numbered IDs
+See if you can update water added today every minute, not just when it's complete it's cycle Don't seem to need xbeeID Tx_Id parameter in xbee function Create new Xively feed, re-order streams and give them names instead of numbered IDs
 - will need to update alert services

 Figure out how to send commands to outside xbee from inside xbee, then see if you can shut pump off from iphone.
+Make sure there is confirmation between xbees.
 Turn pump off from iphone/website http://www.yaler.org/
 Instructables for Yaler and Arduino http://www.instructables.com/id/Arduino-Web-LED/step5/Accessing-and-controlling-the-Arduino-from-the-Web/